-If employees terminate before rendering 12 years of service, they forfeit the right to receive the portion of their accumulated plan benefits attributable to their employer's contributions
+If employees terminate before completing 12 years of service, they forfeit the right to receive the portion of their accumulated plan benefits attributable to their employer's contributions.

 Benefits are payable over the retirees' lives in the form of a monthly annuity.
-A member may elect an unreduced benefit or any of seven options at retirement.
+A member may elect the maximum benefit (unreduced benefit which ceases upon the member's death) or any of the six other options at retirement.